project-sunbird/project-sunbird.github.io/pages/features-documentation/register_user.md

 10.Select the csv file and click **Open**<br/>
 11.The csv file is uploaded<br/>
-12.On successful file upload, a process ID is generated, else an error message is displayed
+12.On successful file upload, a process ID is generated, else an error message is displayed 13.On user upload data validation failure, system will not provide userId in response.
+To know exact error user need to read "ErrorMessage" field.
+Following can be cause of failure.
+  a.
+File type is incorrect (Ecpected CSV only)
+  b.
+Uploading same file by changing either email or phone or externalIds , which is used by another person
+  c.
+Uploading file with some invalid colum name